isar/isar/docs/docs/queries.md

   .findAll();
 ```

 Using only a single property saves time during deserialization.
+Property queries also work for embedded objects and lists.

 ## Aggregation